-Manufacturing & Design
+Manufacturing and Design

 Our Manufacturing and Design group delivers research across a wide range of sectors, often through multi-disciplinary activities.
 Our academics have expertise in a number of disciplines, including mechanical engineering, manufacturing engineering, ergonomics and chemistry, and engage in research with experts from fields as diverse as biomechanics, psychology and biology.